dkalowsk/drafts/tooling_unification.md

 ## Impact On the Standard

+This proposal has minimal impact on the current standard as it proposes a new attribute which does not change program semantics.

 As of C++17 there are 6 standard attributes in the C++ language.
 They are:
   - [[noreturn]]
   - [[carries_dependency]]